Our Mission

-AHNT is young, learning and growing.
-We are determined to keep our founders’ vision in mind, and to embody the values we have embraced.
-Our first steps are to:
+AHNT is always learning and growing, determined to keep our founders’ vision in mind, and to embody the values we have embraced.
+We:

-- gain and maintain a good view of the current Aboriginal housing and homelands sector
+- maintain a good view of the current Aboriginal housing and homelands sector

 - understand the policy landscape and reform agendas of governments and land councils so we can work together respectfully and productively